gpehartz/VisualStudio2015Angular2Seed/README.md

 1. Creating the new ASP.Net Web project
 -------------------------------------------------------------------------------
 - prerequisites:
+  - Visual Studio 2015 (updated-to-date)
   - vNext (ASP.Net 5) must be installed

 - start VS2015 - new ASP.Net project
-  - select ASP.Net 5 Preview Templates/"Empty" Asp.net application.
-Do not check "Host in the cloud"
+  - select ASP.Net 5 Preview Templates/"Empty" Asp.net application (do not check "Host in the cloud")

-- open project.json.
-The dependency versions must match the installed versions
+- open the project configuration file project.json.
+Ensure the enlisted dependecy versions match the installed dnx version.
+  - to manage dependency versions use the .Net version Manager (dnvm) utility.
     - start cmd, point to the project folder
-    - type in: dnvm list.
+    - type in: `dnvm list`.
     - ensure the active version matches the dependency versions on the project.json file,
-      - if not, upgrade: dnvm upgrade, or install the required version
+      - if not, upgrade/install: `dnvm upgrade`, or `dnvm install` the required version
       - set the desired version: dnvm use [installed version to use]
-    - in case when VS does not restore dependencies automatically, use the dnu utility.
+  - adding further dependencies to project.json will cause Visual Studio to download (restore) them.
+In case when VS does not restore dependencies automatically, use the dnu utility.
-      Restore the dependencies: dnu restore
+      Restore dependencies: `dnu restore`
       - note: "dnu restore" must be started from where the project.json besides.
       - it looks for dependencies in the project.json file and donwloads them if necesarry.
-      - in case when it tries to restore from a wrong seed (for example from a private repository) specify also the seed (eg: dnu restore -s https://www.nuget.org/api/v2/)
+      - in case when it tries to restore from a wrong seed (for example from a private repository) specify also the seed (eg: `dnu restore -s https://www.nuget.org/api/v2/`)

     sample project.json:
     ```json